Back to all posts

 • A normal service interaction

-This is why WelcoMe exists.
-When a customer shares their access requirements before visiting, they're not 'warning' you about their disability.
+• This is what WelcoMe was built for.
+When a customer shares their access requirements through WelcoMe Key before visiting, they're not 'warning' you about their disability.
 They're identifying barriers so you can remove them in advance.

 No scrambling at the door.
 No awkward conversations.
 No well-meaning but unhelpful 'assistance'.
 Just a venue that's ready, and a customer who gets the same service as everyone else.